outde-xyz/website/content/Tutorials/latex_petpeeves.md

 title = {Some paper on MGs}
 ```

+There is no easy way to convert this to Sentence Case if that's what the publisher wants.
+And if the publisher want's lowercase, you'll get *mgs* instead of *MGs*.

 Instead, it should be:

 ```bibtex
 title = {Some Paper on {MG}s}
 ```

-This way, you will get lowercase or sentence case depending on the publisher's stylesheet, and either way `MGs` will stay MGs and won't be lowercased to `mgs`.
+This way, you will get the correct lowercase or sentence case depending on the publisher's stylesheet, and either way `MGs` will stay MGs and won't be lowercased to *mgs*.

 # More to come